 Are Fire Ants Dangerous?

 When you think of summer fun, do you think of a feeling of cool grass on your feet, summer picnics in the park, and kids rolling down a hill, laughing hysterically?
 Well, nothing can ruin the outdoor fun in the grass like fire ants.
 It wasn’t always this way.
 Haven’t we always had fire ants in the United States?
 They were first discovered here in the 1940’s.
-But since then, the insects are known as Solenopsis Invicta and Solenopsis Richteri, have spread throughout the Southeast, from Texas to Florida, and as far up as Virginia.
+But since then, the insects are known as Solenopsis Invicta and Solenopsis Richteri, have spread throughout the Southeast, from Texas to Georgia and Tennessee, and as far up as Virginia.
 So, we folks here in Rome Georgia are right smack dab in the middle of all those fire ants.
 And, we probably don’t have to tell you how irritating they can be.
 But, what we’re going to look at today is the level of danger these pests actually pose.

 Fire ants reproduce quickly.
 Yup, it is true.
 Did you know that one fire ant queen can live for up to 7 years, producing as many as 1,000 eggs per day and that a mature colony can contain up to 400,000 fertile female worker ants?
 That means a few ants can turn into a lot of ants in a short period of time.